divolte/divolte-collector/docs/mapping_reference.rst

 Complex values
 ^^^^^^^^^^^^^^
 Complex values often return intermediate objects that you extract derived, simple values for mapping onto fields.
-The main exception to this is when working with event-parameters: the :code:`JsonNode` results can be mapped directly to fields, so long as they are of the right 'shape'; see :ref:`mapping-json-label` for more details.
+The main exception to this is when working with event-parameters: the :code:`JsonNode` results can be mapped directly to fields, as long as they are of the right 'shape'; see :ref:`mapping-json-label` for more details.

 Complex value: :code:`eventParameters()`
 """"""""""""""""""""""""""""""""""""""""